 The total potential energy of the total system is defined by Eq.(I1), where the sum is taken over particle pairs separated by a distance less than 2 σ only.

-The inter-particle force acting the i-th particle is then given by Eq.(I2).
+The inter-particle force acting on the i-th particle is then given by Eq.(I2).

 Note 4